 (original publication date: September 2016)

 Constellation constipation?
 The world got its collective knickers in a knot several years ago when NASA published a post claiming that the star signs changed due to the Earth’s wobbling axis and shifting constellations.
-More recently The Wall Street Journal brought this subject back to into the headlines.
+More recently The Wall Street Journal brought the new zodiac sign subject back to into the headlines.
 That crept into summer 2020 with sensational headlines about “a new star sign” all over the internet.

-While the world’s skeptics and horoscope-haters rejoice, astrologers everywhere know it’s all a cosmic crock—there is not a new star sign.
+While the world’s skeptics and horoscope-haters rejoice, astrologers everywhere know it’s all a cosmic crock—there is not a new zodiac sign.

 Here are some fast facts you can use to debunk this astrology drama—and reclaim your rightful title as a Leo, Scorpio or whatever your star sign may be!